w3c/wai-bcase/_business-case/index.md

 ### Support Diversity and Inclusion
 The web is social.
-More than ever, people are connected through technology.
-Increased connectivity promotes diversity, which is of tremendous benefit to society.
-In 2012, the Forbes Global Diversity and Inclusion Report documented that diversity is good for business performance.
-Diversity initiatives at companies all over the world demonstrate that companies that prioritize diversity and inclusion:
+More than ever, people are connected through technology and increased connectivity promotes diversity, which is of tremendous benefit to society.
+In 2012, the Forbes Global Diversity and Inclusion Report documented that diversity improves business performance.
+Diversity initiatives at companies all over the world are provide return on investment including the following demonstrated benefits.
+The Forbes study indicates that organizations with strong diversity initiatives:
-* Perform better financially,
+* perform better financially,
-* Are more favorably viewed by wider groups of customers and vendors,
+* are more favorably viewed by wider groups of customers and vendors,
-* Have higher employee retention rates,
+* have higher employee retention rates,
-* Enjoy greater customer loyalty,
+* enjoy greater customer loyalty, and
-* Support firm internationalization
+* support firm internationalization.

 Diversity means including the perspective and experience of people with disabilities.
 Accessible web sites are a necessary component of successful diversity initiatives.
 Background and additional research and examples of how accessibility helps meet diversity and inclusion goals are found in the related article, linked below.